Safe America Prepared

 • Conduct a simple Text First.
 Talk Second. drill with the First Family, their staff or through a venue or event in their state where a large number of people would gather.
 Suggestions are: sporting events, such as baseball, football or soccer games; through major universities, corporations and organizations.

-Championed initially in 2010 by former First Lady of West Virginia Gayle Manchin, First Spouses in the following states participated in the program in 2010: West Virginia, Kentucky, Washington, Colorado, Idaho, Arkansas, Puerto Rico, New Jersey, Iowa, New Hampshire and Rhode Island.
+Championed initially in 2010 by former First Lady of West Virginia Gayle Manchin, First Spouses in the following states offered support for the program since that time: Alabama, Arkansas, Colorado, Delaware, Idaho, Iowa, Kentucky, Nevada, New Hampshire, New Jersey, Puerto Rico, Rhode Island, South Carolina, Washington, West Virginia, and Wyoming.

 These First Spouses showed their support in the following ways: filming preparedness PSA’s, conducting texting drills, issuing proclamations and press releases and attending meetings.